apache/iotdb/Readme.md

 If you are not the first time that building IoTDB, remember deleting the following files:
 ```
-rm -rf iotdb/data/
+rm -rf iotdb/iotdb/data/
-rm -rf iotdb/lib/
+rm -rf iotdb/iotdb/lib/
 ```

-Then you can build IoTDB using Maven:
+Then you can build IoTDB using Maven in current folder:

 ```
 mvn clean package -Dmaven.test.skip=true